gersteinlab/GenAI4Drug/README.md

 ### Metrics

-* **AutoDock Vina: Improving the speed and accuracy of docking with a new scoring function, efficient optimization, and multithreading** (Vina)
+* **AutoDock Vina: Improving the speed and accuracy of docking with a new scoring function, efficient optimization, and multithreading** (Vina AutoDock)
  Oleg Trott, Arthur J. Olson
 [JCC 2010](https://onlinelibrary.wiley.com/doi/full/10.1002/jcc.21334)